barackd222/barackd222.github.io/quickstart_new.md

 ## Stand-alone Installation:

-There are 3 different ways developer can quickly install a stand-alone verison of MedRec APIs:
+There are 3 different options developers can quickly install a stand-alone verison of MedRec APIs:

-Option 1) Manual Installation in Operating System:
+1) Manual Installation in Operating System.
-Option 2) Docker containers built and run locally:
+2) Docker containers built and run locally.
-Option 3) Docker Containers running in the Oracle Public Cloud:
+3) Docker Containers running in the Oracle Public Cloud.

 ### Option 1 - Manual Installation in Operating System: